 The acronym LGBTQ is used to describe the community of people who identify as Lesbian, Gay, Bisexual, Transgender or Queer.

-* When someone identifies as Lesbian or Gay, they are attracted to members of the same gender.
+* When someone identifies as Lesbian or Gay, they are attracted to members of the same gender as themselves.

-* When someone identifies as Bisexual, they are attracted to multiple genders.
+* When someone identifies as Bisexual, they are attracted to both members of the same gender and members of another gender.

 * When someone identifies as Transgender, the sex they assigned at birth does not correspond with their personal identity and gender.